Soluna7/Soluna7/README.md

 🐦 Currently learning Bevy

+🚫🤖 Staunchly against generative AI without exception.
+Do not use my code to train AI, I do not consent to such uses.

 ## 🗃️ Current Projects:

 📦 Exergy: Small puzzle game currently in development which revolves around the second law of thermodynamics.